aminedemagh/analyze-prosper-loan-data/readme.md

 ## Dataset

-The dataset that I chose was Prosper's loan dataset.
-It contains information about 113937 loans and 81 variables.
+The dataset contains information about 113937 loans and 81 variables.
 It includes two periods of the company: a pre-2009 period before the enactment of the laws for online lending and a post-2009 period where Prosper changed its business model to comply with the new laws.

 I only selected the loans that originated after 2009 because I wanted to capture the latest trends in the data.
 My subset was comprised of 84997 loans that originated from 6 August 2009 to 27 March 2014.